-Another very common misunderstanding is the common usage in the media and advertisements of “the Zen moment.”
-This “Zen moment” implies a calm, relaxed presence.
-This is a Zen that is stuck or attached to quietism.
-But this is not my understanding of a Zen Moment.
-My understanding is quite different and much harder to achieve.
-Can we acknowledge our desire system—our likes and dislikes.
+Another widespread misunderstanding is the common usage of “the Zen moment.”
+This “Zen moment” implies a calm, relaxed presence—a Zen that is stuck or attached to quietism.
+But this is not at all my understanding of a “Zen Moment.”
+My understanding is quite different and much harder to achieve, for it asks us to acknowledge our desire system—our likes and dislikes.
 Our attachment to what is pleasant and our aversion to what we dislike is what causes our suffering, the Buddha said.
 In order to have a life liberated from our ego-centricity and self-centeredness, we are encouraged in Buddhism to acknowledge our likes and dislikes with a light touch and hold them in the light of the big picture of human life.
 This mindfulness allows us to let go of our preferences even as we welcome the moment as it is.
 The moment could be difficult or easy, pleasant or unpleasant, calm or harassed, but we can still see it as the mystery of life itself.
-We can honor this moment as it actually is.
-That’s a Zen moment to me and it does not have the same adjective like “calm” consistently attached to it.
+We can honor this moment as it actually is, without requiring it to be “calm.”
 It’s free!

-Mahayana Buddhism, the branch of Buddhism to which Zen belongs, and particularly the 13th century teacher Dogen Zenji’s understanding of Mahayana Buddhism is not an escape from life.
-It is particularly not suggesting that we are individual units, that stand alone and can leave the world.
-To the contrary, we are interdependent beings; that can never be escaped.
-Our work is to be of service to others, others as an extension of ourselves.
-I laugh when I think that Zen is isolating.
-The more I stayed in a sangha, the more I matured, each temple officer position was more and more about interacting with people.
+Mahayana Buddhism, the branch of Buddhism to which Zen belongs, and particularly the 13th century teacher Dogen Zenji’s understanding of it, holds that Zen is not an escape from life.
+It teaches that we are not individual units who stand alone and can leave the world.
+To the contrary, it maintains that we are interdependent beings who can never escape that truth.
+Our work is to be of service to others, for they are an extension of ourselves.
+I laugh at the idea that Zen is isolating.
+The more I matured in my practice, the more I interacted with people.
 Much more than I wanted.
-When I ended up being a teacher, my sole job was about relationships with many, many people.
+When I ended up being a Zen teacher, my sole job was about relationships with many, many people.
 Surprise!
 What was very impressive about Shandling was how deeply he was loved by friends and comedians.
 He mentored a whole generation of comedians and film-makers.
 Most everyone said that his support was loving and compassionate.

-One of Gary Shandling’s jokes was: I have emptied and cleared my mind but then who do I have to blame?
+Perhaps Garry Shandling understood this too.
+One of his jokes was, “I have emptied and cleared my mind but then who do I have to blame?”